coins/bitcoin-app/README.md

 It is basically a user-friendly frontend for [Warp Wallet Deterministic Key Generator](https://keybase.io/warp/warp_1.0.9_SHA256_a2067491ab582bde779f4505055807c2479354633a2216b22cf1e92d1a6e4a87.html).

 ## Features
-- Generate a memorizable Bitcoin Account from Email and Password ( without a trusted third party )
+- Generate a memorizable Bitcoin account from email and password ( without a trusted third party )
-  - Compatible with Password Managers
+  - Compatible with password managers
   - Compatible with TouchID / FaceID
 - Progressive Web App
   - Install on Homescreen or Desktop.
 Never visit fake domains
   - Circumvent App Store or Play Store
 - No Framework.
-Simple Code for good auditability.
+Simple code for good auditability.
 - Clean Design
 - Simply dump the root folder on your own server to host the wallet yourself.